tegorman13/Dissertation/docs/Sections/htw_gfm.md

 models.
 Regardless of how the models are fit, only EXAM can capture the pattern where participants are able to discriminate all 6 target bands.

-To quantitatively assess whether the differences in performance between models, we fit a Bayesian regression predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).
+To quantitatively assess the differences in performance between models, we fit a Bayesian regression model predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).